 The following admissions guidelines apply to students transferring into PMA at any grade level.

 PMA, respecting the rights of all involved, retains its authority to refuse admittance to, or ask parents to withdraw, at any time, any student whose special needs cannot be met within the school setting, or whose presence would seriously impair the development of Christian education.
-The decision to accept a student is the responsibility of the Principal.
+The decision to accept a student is the responsibility of the Principal and/or Assitant Principal.
 Ordinarily, new students are accepted on a probationary basis of one semester.

 Families seeking admission to PMA who have outstanding financial obligations to other Catholic and private schools will not be accepted until those financial obligations are met.